10 Amazing Benefits Of Corn Silk

 Antidiabetic Potential Due To Antioxidant Activity In Corn Silk

-Source: Corn silk - Zea mays L., a source of natural antioxidants with α-amylase, α-glucosidase, advanced glycation and diabetic nephropathy inhibitory activities
+Source: Corn silk - Zea mays L., a source of natural antioxidants with α-amylase, α-glucosidase, advanced glycation and diabetic nephropathy inhibitory activities7.
+May Help Heal Inflammatory Ailments And Conditions

 Corn silk is known for its anti-inflammatory properties.
-Traditional medicine followers are of the view that it can be used to reduce the inflammation and pain caused by inflammatory diseases like gouti XA form of arthritis caused due to excess uric acid buildup resulting in persistent inflammation of joints, especially the hands and feet. and arthritis.
+Traditional medicine followers are of the view that it can be used to reduce the inflammation and pain caused by inflammatory diseases like gouti A form of arthritis caused due to excess uric acid buildup resulting in persistent inflammation of joints, especially the hands and feet. and arthritis.
 The diuretic effect of cork silk may prevent excess uric acid formation in the body joints, which leads to gout pain (8).
 However, it should not be taken as a cure for arthritis related conditions.

 8. May Help Reduce Cholesterol